AdhurimBerisha/AdhurimBerisha/README.md

 ###

 <p align="left">
-  👨‍💻I am a passionate Front-End Developer currently completing my degree in Computer Science and Engineering.
-Based in Pristina, Kosovo 🇽🇰 , I enjoy building responsive, user-focused web applications that blend modern design with functional performance.<br>
+  👨‍💻 I am a passionate Front-End Developer currently completing my degree in Computer Science and Engineering.
+Based in Pristina, Kosovo 🇽🇰, I enjoy building responsive, user-focused web applications that blend modern design with functional performance.<br>
   I'm always looking for new challenges to grow my skills and contribute to meaningful projects.
 </p>